+Mayan Timeshare is guilty of fraud and misrepresentation.
+The Mayan Timeshare is an OK program, but their sales practices are despicable.
 They out and out lie!
 We were told we would receive $22K trade in on our existing timeshare.
 We gave them our credit cards to secure the deal.
 Then they bring in all the contracts for signature.
 We signed everything.
-Then we asked where is the trade in paper work?
-We were told that this could not be a part of the Mayan contract, but was all arranged.
+Then we asked where is the trade in paperwork?
+We were told that this could not be a part of the Mayan contract but was all arranged.
 We got very suspicious and said we did not want to go through with the transaction.

-We were scammed at the Mayan Palace in Mexico, While on an all-inclusive vacation at another resort in Mexico, we were approached by a timehare recruiter promising us cash or trips to go to a 90 minute presentation at the Mayan Palace just south of Cancun.
+We were scammed at the Mayan Palace in Mexico, While on an all-inclusive vacation at another resort in Mexico, we were approached by a timeshare recruiter promising us cash or trips to go to a 90 minute presentation at the Mayan Palace just south of Cancun.
 We did not intend to buy since we already owned other timeshare property.
-After a four hour sales pitch, we were ready to leave when they convinced us we would have it paid off in no time with the high rental values and that it was a great investment.
+After a four-hour sales pitch, we were ready to leave when they convinced us we would have it paid off in no time with the high rental values and that it was a great investment.
 They also told us we had to waive our 5-day right to cancel because we were purchasing a discounted resale.